oma80/I-need-an-unblocked-game-website-that-passes-a-real-time-scan-for-any-game-links-or-names-in-thelink/README.md

 "trinculo54.github.io/Boxel-rebound-hope/Never/"

 The blocker that is used is called Hapara Highlights.
 It has a real-time scanner that checks the link for any game names or suspicous names.

+Add me on discord to send me the links Ennie#4547 or message me.